rsnazario/weather-app-js/README.md

 # weather-app-js
-Javascript Weather App Dealing with API's and Async / Await Functionalities.
+Javascript Weather App Dealing with API from OpenWeatherMap and dealing with Async / Await methods that allows users to search for current weather and forecast of any city required.

 ## Screenshots